MicrosoftDocs/powerquery-docs/powerquery-docs/sharepoint-onedrive-files.md

 ---
 title: Use SharePoint & OneDrive files in Power Query
-description: All available methods in Power Query to get files from your SharePoint or OneDrive accounts.
+description: All available methods in Power Query to get files from your SharePoint or OneDrive for Business accounts.
 author: ptyx507
 ms.service: powerquery
 ms.reviewer: